aabzel/ti_mcu_code_base/readMe.txt

 That is the single-thread supercicle with interrupts code base firmware.

-Most parameters are controlled with CLI through UART and LoRa.
+Most parameters are controlled with CLI through UART0 (460800 bit/s) and LoRa.

 Lots of parameters can be stored in none volatile on chip Nor-Flash File system.